 Reward Yourself: Don’t forget to reward yourself regularly.
 This may be like treating yourself to new workout gear or having a relaxing bath.
 Even a binge-watch session of your favourite show can be a reward.

 The key to controlling your PCOS is creating a sustainable fitness routine that works for your body and your life.
-Whether you’re lifting weights, flowing through yoga poses, or simply walking around the block, every step counts.
+Whether you are lifting weights, flowing through yoga poses, or simply walking around the block, every step counts.
 So, lace up your sneakers, grab a water bottle, and make some moves and stretches.

 REFERENCE